What Is a Micro Church?

 Bigger isn’t always better and the micro church proves this

-Last week I wrote about the emergent church.
+In another post we discussed the emergent church.
 Today we shift the discussion to micro church.
 Emergent church and micro church, are these alternate labels for the same thing or different?
 The answer is maybe.

 The concept of a micro church can go by different labels.
 Other names, some of which might be more familiar, include simple church and organic church.
 Some micro churches are house churches, but not all of them.
 And some house churches are micro churches, but, again, not all.